SynimSelimi/sspf/README.md

 Run the framework using **python3 sspf.py** OR create an executable and run it using **./sspf**.

 The given functionalities are rather self-explanatory.

+## Acknowledgements
+This work would not be possible without the direct or indirect influence and source code from the open source community.
+Through this open source non-commercial software we are trying to acknowledge and further the contribution.